brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/tengus.md

 **Prerequisites** : Tengu Wings, character level 7th, tengu.

-**Benefit** : Once per day, you can take the form of a Large black bird resembling a raven, granting you a fly speed of 60 feet (good maneuverability, a +4 size bonus to your Strength, a –2 penalty to your Dexterity, and a +4 natural armor bonus.
-This spell-like ability otherwise functions as _ [beast shape II](spell_dir/beastShape#_beast-shape-ii)_ with a caster level equal to your level.
+**Benefit** : Once per day, you can take the form of a Large black bird resembling a raven, granting you a fly speed of 60 feet (good maneuverability), a +4 size bonus to your Strength, a –2 penalty to your Dexterity, and a +4 natural armor bonus.
+This spell-like ability otherwise functions as _ [beast shape II](spells/beastShape#_beast-shape-ii)_ with a caster level equal to your level.

 ### Tengu Wings